roncli/roncli.com/README.md

 To setup the database, make sure you have Microsoft SQL Server installed.
 I use 2014, but I imagine any version will work.

 1. Create an empty database.
-2. Open the Visual Studio solution and do a schema comparison against the database using your admin account.
+2. Open the Visual Studio solution.
 3. Right click on the database project and do a Schema Comparison.
 4. Press the Compare button to start the comparison.
 5. Press the Update button to update the database with the schema from the database.